ikem-krueger/ikem-krueger.github.io/_drafts/2019-02-10-taming-asus-x59gl.md

 I suggest to replace the fan with a [newer one](https://www.ebay.de/itm/273618471582).
 And replacing the 250GB HDD with a [250GB SSD].

 I want a tool that only changes the max multiplier.
+When I find that, I will use that.